simontran7/dev-notes/performance-optimization/simd-data-parallelism.md

 ### Basics

-SIMD is a form of data parallelism in which a single instruction operates on multiple data values simultaneously.
+_Single Instruction, Multiple Data_ (SIMD) is a form of data parallelism in which a single instruction operates on multiple data values simultaneously.
 This is achieved using special registers called _vector registers_, or _vector_ for short, which hold multiple values at once.
 Operations performed on these registers are called _vector operations_.
 Each individual value within a vector register is referred to as a _lane_.

 ### SIMD Instruction Set Extensions